radicle-foundation/radworks-governance/manual.md

 ### On-chain

-The RadicleDAO’s Treasury is controlled by a tokenized governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
+The RadicleDAO’s Treasury is controlled by a tokenized governance mechanism ([Compound-Governor Alpha](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
 As members of the RadicleDAO, $RAD holders participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.

 Currently, these actions include: